PhenixCollaboration/web/_software/reana.md

 ###### Connecting to the service from BNL (SDCC)

-Working with REANA using interactive nodes of the SDCC cluster may be preferable when substantial amounts of data need to be staged in or our of REANA, especially if these data is more accessible at the SDCC facility.
+Working with REANA using interactive nodes of the SDCC cluster may be preferable when substantial amounts of data need to be staged in or out of REANA, especially if these data is more accessible at the SDCC facility.
 Remember that every REANA workflow needs to stage data, and if you are using your laptop (e.g. at home) that machine needs to have that data somehow available.
 So things may be